JuliaCI/PkgBenchmark.jl/README.md

 ## Project Status

-The package is tested against Julia `0.5` and `0.6` on Linux and macOS.
+The package is tested against Julia `0.6` on Linux and macOS.

 ## Contributing and Questions